DietkeSt/good-boy/README.md

 #### Further Improvements

 - Make sure to do further accessibility testing with tools like the [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/).
-- Include a fully functioning form without the help of tools like [Sheetmonkey](https://sheetmonkey.io/).
+- Include a fully functioning form.
-- Improve commit messages by keeping them shorter, as I went above the character limit from time to time.
-- Also use the correct filepath when adding commits, instead of just using "add ."
-- Add favicon and custom 404 page in the future as well.
+-
+-

 <br>